We are excited to work with you and we hope that you find these resources helpful!

 This one is easy.
 Students who have taken college-level courses while in high school may be granted up to 42 Lawrence units for such work.

-The primary dates and deadlines for international student applicants are the same as the ones for domestic students.
+The primary dates and deadlines for international student applicants are the same as for domestic students.
 There are a few additional admission requirements for international students related to verbal and written English proficiency.
 Students who receive scores below the ones listed here have historically struggled at LU.
-(Lawrence's TOEFL and SAT code is 1398.)
+(Lawrence's TOEFL and SAT code is 1398.
+For the ACT, it is 4596.)

-Financial aid is available, but students who can provide $22,000 per year are typically more competitive.
-All additional forms for international student financial aid can be found by logging into your student online application status portal.
-In addition to those forms, international students must also supply the following items.
+Financial aid is available, and students who can contribute a minimum of $25,000 per year toward their education at Lawrence are more competitive.
+There is not a separate scholarship form but students are asked to complete an International Estimate of Family Contribution form (IEFC).
+Students complete the IEFC by logging into their online application status portal.
+In addition to the IEFC form, international students must also supply one the following items.

 Lawrence welcomes applications from homeschooled students, who often find themselves particularly well-suited to take advantage of Lawrence's high degree of challenge through individualized coursework.
 Even if students aren't enrolled in a typical high school, they may be completing their degree under the umbrella of a degree-granting organization, in which case we simply need documentation from them.
 We will also accept a GED or HSED as evidence of a student's coursework.
 In the absence of these items, however, the following items are very helpful.